Post-natal care services – Value for Money case study

 Client Testimonial

-The analysis on the case study was very useful for the implementing partners and for users of the report to see the impact of the interventions in monetary and statistical terms… the benefits of both interventions were clearly seen.”“The analysis was well explained and statistical figures were given to back up their claims.
-The tools used to compute these figures were offered to the programme should we want to use them in the future.”“LAMP were also very proactive in data collection and were flexible with regards to challenges in obtaining required data; they were quick to come up with alternative methods to capture data and were able to make use of the limited data available.
+• The analysis LAMP made on the case study was very useful for the implementing partners and for users of the report to see the impact of the interventions in monetary and statistical terms.
+The benefits of both interventions were clearly seen.
+LAMP were very proactive in data collection and were flexible with regards to challenges in obtaining required data; they were quick to come up with alternative methods to capture data and were able to make use of the limited data available.

 LAMP Projects